Catholic Schoolhouse Tour 2 Week 3

 - Have a balloon skip counting challenge!
 You know the game where kids try to keep the balloon in the air as long as possible?
 Modify it for skip counting- every time you hit the balloon you have to say the next number in the skip counting sequence.
 If you miss the balloon OR the number- you’re out!
 See which student can get the most numbers in the sequence.

-- You can check out my ideas for practicing your skip counting by 6’s and 7’s on the Year 1 Week 3 post also.
+- You can check out my ideas for practicing your skip counting by 6’s and 7’s on the Tour 1 Week 3 post also.

-- I love the song for possessive nouns on the Memory Work CD- it really gets stuck in my head!
+- I love the song for possessive nouns on the Catholic Schoolhouse Tour 2 Memory Work CD– it really gets stuck in my head!

 - Go somewhere with lots of people, such as mall, zoo, or playground, and challenge your students to write sentences using possessive nouns based on what they see around them.
 “The baby’s sippy cup is empty.”
 “The playground’s slide is hot.”
 “The girl’s dress is pretty.” etc.